Skip to content

 Step 3.
 Create your own memorial garden (optional)

 It is a lovely tribute to dedicate a rockery or flower patch to your dearly departed angel.
-A loved one's ashes do not even need to be present for someone to create such a meaningful project in their honour.
+A loved one's ashes do not even need to be present for someone to create such a meaningful project in their honor.
 Other times the ashes are simply scattered over the top of the garden or they can be buried underneath.

 You have complete creative freedom to choose what to do with your memorial garden.
 You may want to include your beloved's favourite flower, include personal items of theirs or keep photos there.
 You can always add and takeaway from the garden so it can always be changing if you like.